OstapKH/CarClassLab02/README.md

 5. Coefficient

 The first three attributes are compared in the same way as in the `Car` class.
 If these attributes are the same between two `TaxiCar` instances, they will be sorted alphabetically based on the `Company` property.
 If the companies are the same, the instances will be sorted based on the `Coefficient` property, from lowest to highest.

+## Events Implementation

+The `TechnicalInspectionNeeded` event is raised when the `ServiceLife` property of a `Car` is increased by one year.
+This event is implemented using a delegate `TechnicalInspectionNeededHandler` and an event handler `OnTechnicalInspectionNeeded`.
+This event allows other objects to be notified when a technical inspection is needed for the car.

+The `PriceChanged` event is raised whenever the `Price` property of a `Car` is changed.
+This event is implemented using a delegate `PriceChangedHandler` and an event handler `OnPriceChanged`.
+This event allows other objects to be notified when the price of the car changes.

+The `TaxiCar` class also uses events inherited from its parent class `Car`.